Supporting AANHPI Health

-Asian American and Pacific Islander (AAPI) adults who experience cardiac arrest outside of a hospital setting have a substantially lower chance of receiving bystander CPR.
+Asian American, Native Hawaiian and Pacific Islander (AANHPI) adults who experience cardiac arrest outside of a hospital setting have a substantially lower chance of receiving bystander CPR.
+During AANHPI Heritage Month, the American Heart Association, devoted to changing the future to a world of healthier lives for all, encourages families to learn Hands-Only CPR and be ready to act during a cardiac emergency.

 Take 60 seconds and watch the Hands-Only CPR video.
 Then share it with family and friends.
 Together we can help save more lives.